Treatment Options

 - Administration of oxygen does not reverse cyanosis caused by right to left intracardiac shunting

-- Avoid premature attempts to obtain blood samples; may result in further agitation and worsening of hypercyanotic spell r6
+- Avoid premature attempts to obtain blood samples; may result in further agitation and worsening of hypercyanotic spell r5

-- If cyanosis persists, sequentially treat as needed with the following:
+- If cyanosis persists, sequentially treat as needed with the following stepwise protocol:

 - Fluid bolus to improve venous return

-- Phenylephrine bolus to increase systemic vascular resistance
+- Phenylephrine bolus to increase systemic vascular resistance, improve right ventricular outflow, and decrease right to left shunting

 - Intubation and ventilation to sedate, reduce muscle spasms, and reduce oxygen consumption